section-engineering-education/engineering-education/articles/data-studio/index.md

 ![img](/engineering-education/data-studio/sharing.png)

 ### Conclusion
 Data Studio is a powerful data visualization tool for all.
 Developers can create their custom designs and charts, using JavaScript and CSS.
 We can even use Data Studio reports incorporating insights into and predictions from the data, using powerful tools such as [TensorFlow](https://www.tensorflow.org/).
 TensorFlow provides a JavaScript API called [TensorFlow.js](https://www.tensorflow.org/js) which can be even used for training complex neural networks.

 For more information, look at [Data Studio Community Visualizations](https://developers.google.com/datastudio/visualization/get-started).
 Check out my tutorial on [D3.js](https://www.section.io/engineering-education/data-visualization-with-d3js/) data visualization in JavaScript (Even D3.js can be used in Data Studio).

 Data Studio is equally helpful for people who don't code in their profession like Marketing, Advertising, Sales and Accounting by providing an intuitive and useful click-and-drag based features.
 Data Studio can be easily integrated with Google Ads analytics, which is a major advertisement platform, to study how their ads are performing and the amount of traffic they are contributing to the business.

 There are many data visualization tools out there like [Tableau](https://www.tableau.com/), [PowerBi from Microsoft](https://powerbi.microsoft.com/en-us/), these tools are **not free of cost**.
-They have more features, but they may cost a lot depending on your team size.
-If you are a small company or individual interested in data visualization, then Data Studio is the right choice.
+They have more features, but they may be cost-prohibitive depending on your team size.
+If you are a small company or individual interested in data visualization, then Data Studio is a good starting point.

 ### References and Resources
 * [Google Analytics Academy](https://analytics.google.com/analytics/academy/course/1)